verbb/formie/docs/developers/custom-integration/oauth-integration.md

 }
 ```

 Formie uses Verbb Auth under the hood.
-The provider class is responsible for the provider-specific OAuth behavior, while the integration owns Formie-specific settings and API calls.
+The provider class is responsible for the provider-specific OAuth behaviour, while the integration owns Formie-specific settings and API calls.

 ## Provider Config
 Most OAuth integrations expose `clientId`, `clientSecret` and provider-specific settings as plugin-level integration settings.
 The OAuth trait reads `clientId`, `clientSecret`, `redirectUri`, `scopes`, `scopeSeparator` and `config` from the integration.